 CMM 473.
-Student Media Management (3) (W) A senior-level, hands-on course involving the conceptualization, editing, design and production of already-created written, oral and visual content into the final publications and broadcasts of: the campus newspaper (The SpringHillian), its companion website (newswire.shc.edu) and the campus television station (Badger Television).
-Students will serve in management-level roles overseeing the College's four student-media products.
+Student Media Management (3) A senior-level, hands-on course involving the conceptualization, editing, design and production of already-created written, oral and visual content into the final publications and broadcasts of: the campus newspaper (The SpringHillian), its companion website (newswire.shc.edu) and the campus livestream television show (Spring Hill Now).
+Students will serve in management-level roles overseeing the College's student-media products.
 Management roles include: Television Producer, Video Editor, Webmaster, SpringHillian Student Editor, Art Director and Advertising/Promotions Manager.
 Lab Fees: Curriculum, Equipment, Supply.

 CMM 489.
 Independent Study (1-3) Individualized study or research with a faculty supervisor on topics not covered in scheduled courses.
 A substantial paper or project should result.
 Topics and all other requirements must be agreed upon in writing before student begins independent study.
 Prerequisite: permission of instructor.
 Variable credit; may be repeated up to nine credit hours.
-Lab Fees: Curriculum, Equipment and Supply.
+Lab Fees: Curriculum.